angular/angularfire/docs/firestore/querying-collections.md

 }
 ```

-`collectionGroup` returns an `AngularFirestoreCollectionGroup` which is similar to `AngularFirestoreCollection` but as it has no set reference there are no data operation methods such as `add`.
+`collectionGroup` returns an `AngularFirestoreCollectionGroup` which is similar to `AngularFirestoreCollection`.
+The main difference is that `AngularFirestoreCollectionGroup` has no data operation methods such as `add` because it doesn't have a concrete reference.

 ### [Next Step: Getting started with Firebase Authentication](../auth/getting-started.md)